Holidays Calendar for November 11, 2024

 • 1989 Born: Adam Rippon, American retired figure skater and figure skating coach.
 He won a bronze medal as part of the figure skating team event at the 2018 Winter Olympics.

-• 1973 Died: Artturi Ilmari Virtanenf, Finnish chemist.
+• 1973 Died: Artturi Ilmari Virtanen, Finnish chemist.
 In 1945 he received the Nobel Prize in Chemistry for his research and inventions in agricultural and nutrition chemistry.

-• 1973 Born: Jason White, American musician, current lead guitarist of American puck rock band Green Day.
+• 1973 Born: Jason White, American musician, best known for being the touring guitarist of the rock band Green Day, with whom he has performed since 1999.

 • 1962 Born: Demi Moore, American actress and model.
-She started her career at the age of 16, becoming a model and debuted on the soap opera General Hospital in 1981.
 She starred in a number of successful films, including Charlie's Angels: Full Throttle, Striptease, Ghost, Indecent Proposal etc.

 • 1961 A mob massacred 13 Italian Air Force servicemen deployed to the Congo as a part of the UN peacekeeping force.

 • 1960 Born: Stanley Tucci, American author and filmmaker.
-His film credits include The Devil Wears Prada, Julie & Julia, The Lovely Bones, Burlesque, The Hunger Games film series, and more.
+His film credits include The Devil Wears Prada, Julie & Julia, The Lovely Bones, Burlesque, The Hunger Games films, and more.

 • 1945 Died: Jerome Kern, American composer, one of the most important American theater composers of the early 20th century.
 He is known a number of successful songs, including "Ol' Man River", "A Fine Romance", "All the Things You Are" etc.